hawkinsrails.net / shortlines / kjr

 Schenley, Pa / Jun 2009 / RWH

-Other than hauling tourists in the summer season, the Kiski Junction has two sources of online revenue: onsite railcar storage (shown above) and Alleheny Ludlum's metal processing plant at Bagdad, Pennsylvania.
-Kiski serves the plant twice a week, bringing empty high-side gondolas to the facility from the Norfolk Southern interchange back at Shenley and hauling gons loaded with scrap aluminum back out for interchange.
-During tourist season, passengers watch from the train as the crew switches the plant.
+Other than hauling tourists in the summer season, the Kiski Junction had two sources of online revenue: onsite railcar storage and Allegheny Ludlum's metal processing plant at Bagdad, Pennsylvania.
+Kiski served the plant twice a week, bringing empty high-side gondolas to the facility from the Norfolk Southern interchange back at Shenley and hauling gons loaded with scrap aluminum back out for interchange.
+During tourist season, passengers watched from the train as the crew switches the plant.
 Back at the Schenley depot (last picture, below), loaded gons wait to be picked up the Norfolk Southern local.

 Schenley, Pa / Jun 2009 / RWH